Football Supporters' Association

 The Football Supporters' Association (The FSA) is the national, democratic, representative body for football supporters in England and Wales.
 They are the leading advocates for supporter ownership, better fan engagement, cheaper ticket prices, the choice to stand at the match (safe standing), protecting fan rights, good governance, diversity, and all types of supporter empowerment across both the men's and women's game.

-The FSA's chair is Malcolm Clarke, and its vice-chair is Tom Greatrex, both of whom sit as supporters' representatives on The FA Council.
+The FSA's chair is Tom Greatrex, and its vice-chair is Chris Paouros, both of whom sit as supporters' representatives on The FA Council.

 Founding and membership

 The organisation was formed after the merger of two national football supporters' organisations, the Football Supporters' Federation and Supporters Direct, was agreed to on 22 November 2018.
 The name of the new organisation was announced on 6 June 2019.

 The FSA represents more than 500,000 members made up of individual fans and more than 300 affiliated and associated supporters' organisations from every club in the professional game and many more throughout the whole footballing pyramid.
 Membership of the FSA is free to all fans, providing they promote the cause of diversity, oppose discrimination, reject violence and promote a positive culture of fair play and goodwill between all football supporters.